Rotaract: History

-Rotaract focuses on young adults' development as leaders in their communities and workplaces.
-Clubs also take part in international service projects, in a global effort to bring peace and international understanding to the world.
+Approach

-"Rotaract" stands for "Rotary in Action", although the name originally comes from a combination of "Rotary" and "Interact" (International + Action), the high-school level program Rotary International created in 1962.
+Rotaract focuses on young adults' development as leaders.
+Clubs take part in international service projects to bring peace and international understanding.

-Most Rotaract activities take place at the club level.
-Rotaract clubs hold formal meetings in person or virtually, usually every two weeks, that feature speakers, special outings, social activities, discussions or visits to other clubs.
-Club members get together on designated days for service project work, social events, or professional/leadership development workshops.
+Activities take place at the club level.
+Rotaract clubs hold formal meetings in person or virtually, usually every two weeks, that feature speakers, outings, social activities, discussions and visits to other clubs.
+Club members get together for service project work, social events, or professional/leadership development workshops.

-To be eligible for membership, you must be 18 years of age and show that you are committed to Rotaract and of good standing in your community.
-After being approved by the club, members are inducted into Rotaract.
+Potential members must be at least 18 years old and demonstrate a commitment to Rotaract's mission, along with a standing in their community.

-Avenues of service include Club Service, Community Service, International Service and Professional Development.
+Service includes Club Service, Community Service, International Service and Professional Development.